DSIMB/VEP-Benchmark/README.md

 ```

-The pipeline will generate two main folder:
+The pipeline will generate two main folders:
-* input_files: Containing all input files necessarily to properly extract predictions
+- **input_files**: Contains all input files necessary to properly extract predictions.
-* predictions: Each folder contain one file with all predictions for the specific VEP.
-Note that the folder dbNSFP
+- **predictions**: Each subfolder corresponds to a specific VEP and contains prediction files.
 ```bash
 .
 ├── input_files